MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementResourceRequestCatalogCustomWorkflowExtension.md

 ## SYNOPSIS
 Delete an accessPackageAssignmentWorkflowExtension object.
 The custom workflow extension must first be removed from any associated policies before it can be deleted.
-Follow these steps to remove the custom workflow extension from any associated policies: This API is available in the following national cloud deployments.
+Follow these steps to remove the custom workflow extension from any associated policies:

 ## SYNTAX